A checklist for making computing departments welcoming and accessible to all students

 For more information about making a computer lab accessible, consult Equal Access: Computer Labs.9 For information about assistive technology, consult DO-IT’s technology and universal design videos and publications.10

-This checklist was adapted with permission from the checklists within the publications Equal Access: Universal Design of Computer Labs11 and Equal Access: Universal Design of Student Services5 (author S. Burgstahler).
-All of these checklists are being refined and field-tested at postsecondary institutions nationwide.
-To increase the usefulness of the checklist for computing departments included in this publication, send suggestions to DO-IT.
+This checklist was adapted with permission from the checklists within the publications Equal Access: Universal Design of Computer Labs11 and Equal Access: Universal Design of Student Services5.
+All of these checklists are being refined and field tested at postsecondary institutions nationwide.
+To increase the usefulness of the checklist for computing departments included in this publication, send suggestions to firstname.lastname@example.org.

-For more information about applications of universal design consult The Center for Universal Design in Education website,12 or the book Universal Design in Higher Education: From Principles to Practice published by Harvard Education Press.
-To receive a 20% discount visit the DO-IT website.13
+For more information about applications of universal design consult The Center for Universal Design in Education website,12 or the book Universal Design in Higher Education: From Principles to Practice, Second Edition published by Harvard Education Press.
+To learn more or order online, visit the DO-IT website.13

 - Do not interact with a person’s guide dog or service dog unless you have received permission to do so.